Main Navigation - Mobile

 Student appointments with health care providers or other professionals when unable to schedule outside school hours and when the appointment is confirmed in writing by the health care provider or other professional.

-Student appearances in a judicial or quasi-judicial meeting ordered by a court when unable to schedule outside school hours and when school is notified in advance by the parent or guardian, the court or the adult student.
+Student appearances in a judicial or quasi-judicial meeting ordered by a court when unable to schedule outside school hours and when school is notified in advance by the parent/ guardian, the court or the adult student.

-College visits, up to two (2) days when the request is made in writing prior to the first absence.
+College visits for up to two (2) days within one school year, when the request is made in writing prior to the first absence.

-A. Teachers will provide an opportunity for students to make up work, provide an alternative assignment, or excuse missed assignment due to absences.
+A. Teachers will provide an opportunity for students to make up work, provide an alternative assignment, or excuse missed assignments due to absences.

 B. Once the teacher has provided a clear opportunity for students to make up missed assignments, the student will take responsibility to complete the assignments within the time allowed.